chibui191/110920-pt-phase-2-project/README.md

 Looking at the coefficients for `HeatSystem` feature, I can identify some of the more financially beneficial for homeowners in based on their location regions are as follows:
 - Hot Water seems to be the best option in the East region
-- Heat Pump seems to be the top choice for properties in the South and Seattle regions
+- Heat Pump and Hot Water seem to be the top choices for properties in the South and Seattle regions
 - No specific type of Heat System was selected as predictors in the North

 <img src="./reports/figures/plt-08.png" width="800" class="center">